peterhinch/micropython-tft-gui/README.md

  6. constants.py Constants such as colors and shapes (import using ``from constants import *``)

 Optional files used by test programs:
+ 1. gdialog.py DialogBox class builds simple pushbutton-based dialog boxes.
- 1. font10.py Font file.
+ 2. font10.py Font file.
- 2. font14.py Ditto.
+ 3. font14.py Ditto.
- 3. radiobutton.py Icon file for icon radio buttons
+ 4. radiobutton.py Icon file for icon radio buttons
- 4. checkbox.py Icon file for icon checkboxes.
+ 5. checkbox.py Icon file for icon checkboxes.
- 5. switch.py Icon file for an on/off switch.
+ 6. switch.py Icon file for an on/off switch.
- 6. traffic.py Icons for traffic light button
+ 7. traffic.py Icons for traffic light button
- 7. gauge.py Icons for linear gauge
+ 8. gauge.py Icons for linear gauge
- 8. flash.py Icons for flashing button
+ 9. flash.py Icons for flashing button
- 9. threestate.py Icon for 3-state checkbox
+ 10. threestate.py Icon for 3-state checkbox

 Test/demo programs:
  1. vst.py A test program for vertical linear sliders.
  2. hst.py Tests horizontal slider controls, meters and LED.
  3. buttontest.py Pushbuttons and checkboxes.
- 4. knobtest.py Rotary controls, dropdown lists and the two styles of "greying out" of disabled controls.
+ 4. knobtest.py Rotary controls, a dropdown list, a listbox.
+Also shows the two styles of "greying out" of disabled controls.
  5. ibt.py Test of icon buttons.
- 6. screentest.py Test of multiple screens
+ 6. screentest.py Test of multiple screens.
+ 7. dialog.py A modal dialog box.

-If you do not intend to use icons, optional files 3-9 and demo 5 may be ignored.
+If you do not intend to use icons, optional files 4-10 and demo 5 may be ignored.

 It should be noted that by the standards of the Pyboard this is a large library.
 Attempts to use it in the normal way will provoke memory errors owing to heap fragmentation.
 It is necessary to